Dame Hermione Lee

-Hermione Lee is a biographer, critic and teacher, and President of Wolfson College Oxford.
+Hermione Lee is a biographer, critic and teacher, and former President of Wolfson College Oxford.
 Her books include biographies of Virginia Woolf, Edith Wharton and Penelope Fitzgerald (which won the James Tait Black Prize and was one of the New York Times’s 10 best books of 2014), books on Willa Cather, Elizabeth Bowen and Philip Roth, and books on life-writing – Biography: A Very Short Introduction (OUP) and Body Parts: Essays on Life-Writing (Chatto & Windus).
 She is a Fellow of the British Academy.

 News stories relating to Dame Hermione Lee

 On Wednesday 20 June 2018 we will dedicate a whole day to the celebration of one of the 20th Century’s most important novels.
 Set on ‘a Wednesday in mid-June’, Virginia Woolf’s Mrs Dalloway (like James Joyce’s Ulysses) takes place over the course of a …

 Biograpahers Patrick French, Richard Holmes, Hermione Lee, Ruth Scurr and Jenny Uglow celebrate Michael Holroyd's 80th birthday.

 The Road Not Taken: Edith Wharton’s English Life